y-fujii/mimizu/readme.md

-# Tegaki
+# mimizu

-Tegaki is a single-stroke handwriting recognizer for VR (WIP).
+mimizu is a single-stroke handwriting recognizer for VR (WIP).

 ## Usage